mdgriffith/elm-optimize-level-2/notes/minification.md

 gzip --keep --force app.min.js
 # --keep = keep the original file
-# --force = overwrite the exisign gzip file if it's there
+# --force = overwrite the existing gzip file if it's there
 ```